 General and Administrative Expenses Cost Drivers

-All expenses are driven by activities, and in the case of general and administration the key cost drivers include the following:
+Activities drive all expenses, in the case of general and administration the key cost drivers include the following:

 - Staff expenses

 The following are typical general and administration expenses: